DanMurigu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Prints the results of power divided by divide
 Displays results of death to the power love
 Converts numbers from base 2 to base 10
 Prints all possible combinations of two letters
+Prints a number with two decimal places